spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 Kotlin is supported in Spring Cloud Function.
 You can add Kotlin-based function beans in your applications.
 You can add any Kotlin function beans into composable functions for `Source` or `Sink` applications.

-To see this working, let’s create another sample application `http-transformer-kotlin` that defines Kotlin function beans.
+To see this work, we can create another sample application (`http-transformer-kotlin`) that defines Kotlin function beans.

 The Kotlin function bean is configured as a `processor`.
-Here, the Kotlin function bean is the `transform` function as defined below:
+Here, the Kotlin function bean is the `transform` function, as defined below:

 ```
 @Bean